-AM Preschool begins at 9:00am- Drop off begins in the car line at 8:55am.
-Please keep good-byes brief as those tend to be more natural and less stressful for the child
+AM Preschool begins at 8:50am- Drop off begins in the car line at 8:45am.
+Please keep good-byes brief as those tend to be more natural and less stressful for the child.
+Please remain in the car, a staff member will get your child from your car.

-AM Dismissal will begin at 11:30am- You will pull up to the front doors when it is clear of buses -please remain in your car until staff brings your child to your vehicle.
+AM Dismissal will begin at 11:25am- You will pull up to the front doors when it is clear of buses -please remain in your car until staff brings your child to your vehicle.

-PM Preschool begins at 12:30pm- Drop off begins at the front door of the building at 12:25pm.
-Please keep good-byes brief as those tend to be more natural and less stressful for the child
+PM Preschool begins at 12:20pm- Drop off begins at the front door of the building at 12:15pm.
+Please keep good-byes brief as those tend to be more natural and less stressful for the child.
+Please remain in the car, a staff member will get your child from your car.
 PM Dismissal will begin at 2:55pm- You will pull up to the front doors when it is clear of buses-please remain in your car until staff brings your child to your vehicle.